-The overall goal of this course will be for you to gain a thorough knowledge of fundamental topics of integration, infinite series and differential equations.

-In terms of coverage, we will do our very best to cover most of the material from Chapters 6, 7 and 8 of Stewart's book and a number of additional topics that are considered to be very advanced for a Calculus II course.
-Note that there are lots and lots of important applications and topics in calculus and differential equations that won't make it into this course.
+The overall goal of this course will be for you to gain a thorough knowledge of fundamental topics of limits, derivatives and their applications, and integrals.
+In terms of coverage, we will do our very best to cover most of the material from Chapters 1, 2, 3, 4 and 5 of Stewart's book and the technique of Integration by Parts.
 An important goal that we will work together to achieve this semester is to get you to the point where you can use your knowledge of math (and calculus in particular) to understand the new ideas in the engineering, science and technology courses that you will go on to when you have finished with this course.